Umb40k/up.apex-script-terminal/README.md

 How to use?

-To start the extension show command palette and select SFDX Start Apex Terminal: Enter Apex Code:
+To start the extension show command palette and select SFDX Start Apex Terminal: Enter Apex Code

 ![2](https://user-images.githubusercontent.com/15142774/131256727-a4be8b97-40b3-485a-b949-6fac81ade93e.PNG)